Elenchev/order-book-heatmap/README.md

 * Bar chart visualization of resting orders at all prices close to the bid/ask
 * Time & Sales log, with top 10% of orders (by size) highlighter

+# Notes & TODOs
+* The project supports all Binance instruments, but highly volatile instruments don't work well with the heatmap.
+The solution would be to use aggregated prices, which is something that the OrderBook class already supports.
+I wasn't very interested in this use case, but implementing it would be pretty easy.
+* All visualizations use SVG.
+Replacing all SVGs with canvas elements will improve performance significantly.
+* The datafeed module does not make requests to the long connection Binance URL, so connections will time out after 1 hour.
+This was done partially because I didn't need it, and partially so that I didn't have to worry about handling credentials in a public repo.

 # Screenshots
 ![](./assets/images/1.png)